nrkno/dotnetskolen/README_EN.md

 app.Run()
 ```

 We've stored the `WebApplication` object, returned by `WebApplication.CreateBuilder().Build()`, in the `app` variable.
-This gives us access to the *minimal API* methods provided by `WebApplication`.
+This gives us access to the _minimal API_ methods provided by `WebApplication`.
 We're using one of these methods, `MapGet`, which takes two arguments:

 1. The URL path that triggers this function (e.g., `"ping"`).
 2. The function to execute when that path is accessed (in this case, a function that returns the string `"pong"`).

 > Note that as the second parameter to `MapGet` we have specified `Func<string>(fun () -> "pong")` which is not strictly a function. `Func` is .NET's way of creating a `Delegate`.
 Delegates are .NET's way of wrapping function calls as objects.
-Since the *minimal APIs* are written to work for any programming language in .NET, Microsoft has had to choose a model that is suitable for both the object-oriented programming paradigm as well as the functional programming paradigm.
+Since the _minimal APIs_ are written to work for any programming language in .NET, Microsoft had to choose a model that is suitable for both the object-oriented programming paradigm as well as the functional programming paradigm.
 Thus, `MapGet` strictly takes a `Delegate` object as the second parameter, and the way to create a `Delegate` object in F# is by calling `Func`'s constructor.
 In the constructor of `Func` we pass in the anonymous F# function `fun () -> "pong"`.
 The `<string>` part of `Func<string>` defines the type of the return value of the anonymous function.
-Since the anonymous function does not take any parameters, nothing more is specified in `Func<string>` for that.
+Since the anonymous function does not take any parameters, nothing more is specified in `Func<string>`.
 If the anonymous function had taken a parameter of type `int`, the call to `Func` would have looked like this: `Func<int, string>`.
 You can read more about delegates in F# here: <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/delegates>
 >
-> You can read more about *minimal APIs* here: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-9.0>
+> You can read more about _minimal APIs_ here: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-9.0>

 ##### Running the API